nikolaosfragkoulis/Gaming/README.md

 ## Documentation

-## Installation
+## Steps to Run the Project

-  1. Download the folder to your Desktop
+  1. In Windows open the Command Prompt
   2.